Tokenisation Algorithms

 WordPiece subword

-Key idea: almost identical to BPE during training, but instead of merging the most frequent pair it merges the pair that most increases the likelihood of the training data — roughly, the pair whose parts occur together far more than chance would predict.
+Key idea: almost identical to BPE during training, but instead of merging the most frequent pair it merges the pair that most increases the likelihood of the training data.

 For a candidate pair (a, b), BPE asks "how often does ab appear?".
-WordPiece instead asks "how much does gluing them help?" using the score below.
-This favours merges where the pair is much more common than its pieces would be independently, which tends to produce more linguistically meaningful units.
+WordPiece instead asks "how much does ab appear significantly?" using the score below.
+The score tells how far they co-occur more than by chance (see Pointwise Mutual Information).

 WordPiece merge score